jasonsutherland/c4-bootstrap-nginx-php/README.md

 You'll see lots of text fly past the screen as the system is setup.
 Once complete it should be fully up and running.

-If you have never run repack.sh when you browse to your URL/IP you'll see an 403 access denied error in the sight.
-If you've been using repack.sh to track your changes in github then your site will be fully restored and running when you browse to your URL.
+If you have never run repack.sh before, when you browse to your URL/IP you'll see an 403 access denied error in the browser.
+If you've been using repack.sh to track your changes in github then your site will be fully restored and running when you browse to your URL/IP.

 ##HOWTO repack

-As you use wordpress the contents of the site may change and so too will the DB. repack.sh is designed to help you track those changes in github.
+While developing your site the contents of the site may change frequently. repack.sh is designed to help you track those changes in github and all you to rebuild the server to a given point in time.
+Its good practice to use repack.sh regularly to avoid loss of work.

 Simply run these commands (remember if you've renamed your rep change these commands):